Requesting your personal data from O2

 or by email to CourtDisclosure@o2.com.

-If your client is a Pay & Go customer and cannot provide sufficient proof of ownership, we cannot proceed without a Court Order.
+If your client is a Pay As You Go customer and cannot provide sufficient proof of ownership, we cannot proceed without a Court Order.

 If phone numbers of incoming records are required, this is available on production of a Court Order only, as it’s classed as third party disclosure.